kulvind3r/k8s-playbook/Readme.md

 * VagrantFile to setup desired number of networked virtualbox VMs.
 * Easily Configurable resource allocation for master and worker nodes.
-* Extensible to add multiple master/worker nodes if you have the Hardware for it. ( default 1 each )
+* Extensible to add multiple worker nodes if you have the Hardware for it. ( default 1 )
 * Completely functional k8s cluster setup with Calico CNI from scratch in two commands.

-## Pre-requisties
+## Pre-requisites

 * Vagrant, VirtualBox and Ansible Installed on Host.
 * Vagrant Basebox to be provided by the user.
 Tested with Centos 7.8 minimal basebox.